patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/mandala-tibetan.jpg)

 Note:
-Traditional Tibetan Buddhist mandalas are made from grains of sand.
+**Traditional Tibetan Buddhist mandalas are made from grains of sand**.

 --